fspoettel/thirtytwopixels/README.md

 - a client that is invoked from `ncmpcpp`'s `execute_song_on_change` callback
 - a server that is run on a raspberry pi in your local network

-Communication between clients / server is handled by a 0MQ TCP socket.
+Communication between client and server is handled by a 0MQ TCP socket.

 ### Client Setup